daphany/Ames_House_Price_Prediction/README.md

 ## Dataset Content
 The original dataset contains the following files:
-* ames_raw.csv - 2930 rows and 83 columns
+* ames_raw.csv
-* ames_geo.csv - 2932 rows and 4 columns (this is only used for tableau component)
+* ames_geo.csv (this is only used for tableau for visualizing location of each house)
 * data_description.txt - full description of each column

 ### Data fields